-There is one activity that we experienced in Virginia Beach that my kids will be telling their friends about for weeks, the Adventure Park at the Virginia Aquarium.
+There is one Virginia Beach attraction that we experienced on vacation that my kids will be telling their friends about for weeks, the Adventure Park at the Virginia Aquarium.
 My kids love aerial adventure parks where they can climb over and around obstacles 15-30 feet up in the trees.
 Having visited a few of these parks, we can confidently say that this is one of the best around.
 My six-year-old son’s favorite part is the zip lines mixed in with the obstacles.

-This aerial park is actually on the grounds of the Virginia Aquarium and Marine Science Center, without a doubt the best place to spend an afternoon indoors in Virginia Beach.
+This aerial park is actually on the grounds of the Virginia Aquarium and Marine Science Center, without a doubt the best Virginia Beach attraction for spending an afternoon indoors in Virginia Beach.

 Swim in Calm Bay Waters and Hike by Bald Cypress Trees

 We began our Virginia Beach vacation by heading to First Landing State Park on the Chesapeake Bay, and it turns out that we aren’t the only ones that have discovered this gem in Virginia’s state park system.
-This historic park, the site of the first landing of the English colonists in 1607, is the state’s most visited park.
+This Virginia Beach attraction is the site of the first landing of the English colonists in 1607.
+It is also the Virginia’s most visited park.
 There are 20 miles of hiking and biking trails through beautiful cypress swamps, tent camping sites just steps from the sandy beaches of the Chesapeake Bay, and one of the most tot-friendly shallow bay beaches in the area.
 Our family especially enjoyed watching the sun set over a lagoon accessed by the Narrows entrance at 64th Street.

 Bike the Boardwalk

 There are plenty of reasons why the Virginia Beach Boardwalk is a favorite tourist destination of Trekaroo families.
 It has fabulous ocean views, a nice ocean breeze, colorful public art, bikes to rent, a great family atmosphere, and easy access to miles of beach featuring playground equipment in more than one location.
 Our family enjoyed walking the boardwalk from our hotel on the northern end down to the impressive statue of Neptune around the boardwalk’s mid-point.
+This Virginia Beach attraction is a must see on the Boardwalk.
 While my husband and I walked, my kids raced on their scooters that we had brought from home.

 Enjoy a Sunrise